 (8) Failure to obtain the client's written permission before using unorthodox or non-standard methods of diagnosis or treatment.
+Acupuncture, chiropractic or herbal medicine is not considered unorthodox or non-standard.

 (9) Failure to advise a client of home care or follow-up treatment required after a particular diagnosis or treatment.
 (10) Handling animals in an inhumane manner or, except when the veterinarian reasonably believes it to be necessary, handling animals with great force.